 Online forums, social media networks, resumes are all places to build and develop your personal brand.
 Apart from this, blogging is another popular way to promote your brand.
 Thought leadership is an emerging term that is gaining popularity these days.

 It is a subset of blogging.
 In this, you create and share relevant content on a particular topic among members of your target audience.
 This way you slowly establish yourself as a person of authority on the subject, by providing value to your audience.
 This helps in building the credibility of your personal brand.
 Some of the popular content-sharing sites include LinkedIn discussion groups, Reddit, Pinterest, Quora, industry news feed, and even popular social networks like Facebook.

 One of the biggest mistakes made by individuals during a career change is that they shy away from speaking about their personal achievements and accomplishments, due to the fear of sounding like that they are bragging.
 The interview is not the place to be modest.
 You can still come across as a professional while highlighting your personal achievements.

 During a career change, ensure that you’re 100% confident of the message you’re communicating.
 You may be a top web designer, but will you be able to state that fact to strangers you come across?
 Remember that,

 For your personal brand to succeed, you must be comfortable advertising yourself.

 This may feel a bit awkward the first couple of times.
 So, it pays to practice what you’re looking to communicate, with your target audience.
 Imagine the conversation and try it out on your friends and family.

 Remember that all information you post on the digital world is all part of your personal brand.
 And, it pays to keep it professional.
-Before you post a Facebook post or tweet a Twitter message, saying that your previous job sucks or bad-mouthing former colleagues take a minute to pause and remind yourself that all these information will determine your personal brand.
+Before you post a Facebook post or tweet a Twitter message, saying that your previous job sucks or bad-mouthing former colleagues take a minute to pause and remind yourself that all this information will determine your personal brand.